How to Rent With Pets

 Landlords who refuse pets aren't necessarily pet-haters.
-They might be inexperienced with pets or heard horror stories from other landlords . . . or maybe they allowed pets at one time but had a bad experience that they don't care to repeat.
+They might even have their own pets, but maybe they've heard horror stories from other landlords, or maybe they allowed pets at one time but had a bad experience that they don't care to repeat.

 - Damages caused by pets.
 Although many jurisdictions allow landlords to charge a little extra for pets, there is often a limit as to how much they can charge.
 The tenant's security deposit sometimes isn't enough to cover the repairs.

 - Noise problems.
 Excessive barking, meowing, or even chirping can become a huge problem in an apartment or condominium where there are lots of residents living in close quarters.
 Constant noise complaints can cause the landlord many headaches trying to deal with the issue.